onfido/onfido-node/README.md

 ### File upload

-Documents uploaded should use the provided FileTransfer class:
+File upload should use the provided FileTransfer class, e.g.:

 ```js
 onfido.uploadDocument(